tuura032/LeagueStats/README.md

 <strong>Application</strong>

-application.py if a Flask application that uses SQLAlchemy to access the database.
+application.py is a Flask application that uses SQLAlchemy to access the database.
 This file hosts all of the routes that direct the user to the appropriate page with the correct data queries.